 - 1. Commercial advertising.
 Paid advertisements that propose, promote, or solicit the sale, rent, lease, license, distribution, or availability of, or some other commercial transaction concerning, goods, products, services, or events for the advertiser's commercial or proprietary interest, or more generally promote an entity that engages in such activities. - 2.
 Governmental advertising.
 Notices or messages from DASH that promote DASH or any of its functions or programs, and also paid notices or messages of the United States government, the Commonwealth of Virginia and its agencies, the City of Alexandria and its departments, or of any of the local County governments that advance specific governmental purposes. - 3.
 Public service announcements.
-Public service announcements not otherwise prohibited under Section II.C. of this Policy, which are sponsored by either a government entity or a nonprofit corporation that is exempt from taxation under Section 501(c)(3) of the Internal Revenue Code, and which are directed to the public and relate directly to: - Prevention or treatment of illnesses, - Promotion of safety or personal well-being, - Education or training, - Art or culture. - Provision of children and family services,
+Public service announcements not otherwise prohibited under Section II.C. of this Policy, which are sponsored by either a government entity or a nonprofit organization, and which are directed to the public, such as but not limited to the following: - Prevention or treatment of illnesses, - Promotion of safety or personal well-being, - Education or training, - Art or culture, - Provision of children and family services,